Mérida Municipality: Governance

 The Municipal Council administers the business of the municipality.
 It is responsible for budgeting and expenditures and producing all required reports for all branches of the municipal administration.
 Annually it determines educational standards for schools.

 The Police Commissioners ensure public order and safety.
 They are tasked with enforcing regulations, distributing materials and administering rulings of general compliance issued by the council.

-Geography and climate
+Geography

 The land throughout the municipality is virtually flat, without any areas of the elevation, and like much of the Yucatan Peninsula has no surface water streams.
 There are cenotes both underground and at the surface (collapsed caverns).
 The climate is semi-humid, with temperature range between a maximum of 40 °C and minimum 14 °C.

 Communities

 The head of the municipality is Mérida, Yucatán.
 There are 158 populated areas of the municipality.
 The most notable include Caucel, Chablekal, Cholul, Chuburná de Hidalgo, Cosgaya, Dzityá, Dzununcán, Komchén, Molas, San José Tzal, Sierra Papacal and Sitpach.
 Communities of 50 people or more (as of 2005) are listed below, along with numerous smaller ones (not listed).